Geno Smith: 2013 season

-2013 season: Rookie year

 Smith made his professional debut on August 9, 2013, in the first preseason game against the Detroit Lions.
 He completed 6-of-7 passes for 47 yards but left the game due to an ankle injury in the second quarter.
 X-rays showed no structural damage and Smith returned to practice on August 11.
-Smith started the Jets' third preseason game against the New York Giants completing 16 of 30 passes for 199 yards, a touchdown, and four turnovers.
-Smith was named the team's starting quarterback on September 4 after Sanchez suffered a shoulder injury against the Giants.
+Smith started the Jets' third preseason game against the New York Giants completing 16 of 30 passes for 199 yards, a touchdown, and three interceptions.
+Smith was named the team's starting quarterback after Sanchez suffered a shoulder injury against the Giants.

-In his first regular season game against the Tampa Bay Buccaneers, Smith completed 24-of-38 passes for 256 yards and a touchdown.
-With only a few seconds left in the fourth quarter, Smith was hit out of bounds by Lavonte David, which drew a late hit penalty and the Jets went on to score the game-winning field goal.
-During Week 2 against the New England Patriots, Smith struggled as he completed 15 of his 35 passes for 214 yards, a touchdown and three interceptions, as the Jets lost 10–13.
-In Week 3 against the Buffalo Bills, Smith completed 16 of 29 passes for 331 yards, rushing for a touchdown and passing for two touchdowns and two interceptions.
+During the season-opening 18–17 victory over the Tampa Bay Buccaneers, Smith completed 24-of-38 passes for 256 yards, a touchdown, and an interception.
+With only a few seconds left in the fourth quarter, he was hit out of bounds by Lavonte David, which drew a late hit penalty and the Jets went on to score the game-winning field goal.
+In the next game against the New England Patriots, Smith struggled as he completed 15 of his 35 passes for 214 yards, a touchdown, and three interceptions as the Jets lost on the road by a score of 13–10.
+The following week against the Bills, Smith completed 16 of 29 passes for 331 yards, rushing for a touchdown and passing for two touchdowns and two interceptions.
 Despite 20 penalties, the Jets powered through and won 27–20.
 Smith became the first rookie quarterback in franchise history to throw for 300 or more yards in a game.

-Smith struggled Week 4 against the Tennessee Titans.
+Smith struggled in the Week 4 38–13 road loss to the Tennessee Titans.
 He completed 23 of his 34 passes for 289 yards and a touchdown while committing four turnovers—two led to Titans touchdowns as the Jets lost 13–38.
-The Jets faced the Atlanta Falcons on in Week 5; Smith completed 16 of his 20 passes for 199 yards and three touchdowns.
+During a narrow Week 5 30–28 road victory over the Atlanta Falcons, Smith completed 16 of 20 passes for 199 yards and three touchdowns.
 He completed all four of his passes on the Jets' final drive, allowing Nick Folk to kick the game-winning 43-yard field goal.
-Smith was named AFC Offensive Player of the Week and the Pepsi NFL Rookie of the Week for his performance.
-In Week 6 against the Pittsburgh Steelers, Smith threw for 201 yards and two interceptions as the Jets lost, to the previously winless Steelers, 6–19.
-In Week 7, the Jets played the New England Patriots; Smith completed 17 of his 33 passes for 233 yards and scored two touchdowns as the Jets won 30–27 in overtime.
+Smith was named American Football Conference Offensive Player of the Week and Pepsi NFL Rookie of the Week for his performance.
+In the next game against the Pittsburgh Steelers, Smith threw for 201 yards and two interceptions as the Jets lost by a score of 19–6.
+The following week against the Patriots, he completed 17 of 33 passes for 233 yards and scored two touchdowns as the Jets won by a score of 30–27 in overtime.